Hiking in the Hawaiian Islands

 Requesting Access

 To obtain permission to access the Schofield-Waikane Trail, send a letter to the Directorate of Public Works’ Real Property Office.
-Your letter must be signed and forwarded to the Real Property Office a minimum of 10 business days prior to the date you request to hike.
+Your letter must be signed and forwarded at least 10 business days prior to your requested hike date.

 USAG Hawaii Directorate of Public Works